 Stay informed about GIS related events, announcements and issues.
 We use this list to keep the Yale GIS User Community informed about everything from GIS Workshops to License Server maintenance events.

-Our GIS Team includes a group of enthusiastic consultants who can work with you to integrate GIS into your various projects and learning activities.
+Our GIS team includes a group of enthusiastic consultants who can work with you to integrate GIS into your various projects and learning activities.
 Some of the aspects that you can discuss during your consultation are:

-Due to current teaching plans at Yale, all our GIS consultations are offered as virtual meetings (screen sharing, no video necessary.)
+Currently, GIS consultations are offered as virtual meetings (screen sharing, no video necessary.)
 You may join the consultation by phone.